SyntheticAutonomicMind/.github/profile/README.md

 ## Features at a glance

 - **Multi‑AI support**: Choose from OpenAI, Anthropic, Google, DeepSeek, or run models locally (MLX, GGUF)
-- **Voice in & out**: “Hey SAM” wake word, speech recognition, and natural text‑to‑speech
+- **Voice in & out**: "Hey SAM" wake word, speech recognition, and natural text‑to‑speech
 - **Local image generation**: Create images with Stable Diffusion - no internet needed
 - **Document intelligence**: Upload and chat with PDFs, Word docs, text files, and more
 - **Semantic memory**: Find past conversations and documents by meaning, not just keywords